statisticalbiotechnology/dsbook/dsbook/supervised/multireg.md

 ## Defining the Ridge Regression Model

-Ridge regression adds a regularization term to penalize large coefficients, helping to control model complexity and reduce overfitting.
+Ridge regression adds a regularization term to penalize large parameters, helping to control model complexity and reduce overfitting.
 The following steps define the ridge regression loss function and optimize it using the `scipy.optimize.minimize` function.

 ```{include} ../_includes/honey1.html
 ```